michaelw730/irish-transcripts/now-youre-talking/episode2.md

 Deirbhile:
 > well that's it for program two.
-Next time we show you how to see where you live, how to give your telephone number and how to tell the time.
+Next time we show you how to say where you live, how to give your telephone number and how to tell the time.
 So until then `go dtí sin, Slán`

 In this episode of 'Now you're talking' you heard: